-On May 23, 2014; the Queensland Competition Authority stated the appropriate feed-in tariff for regional Queensland in 2014–15 is 9.07 cents per kWh while the carbon tax is still active.
-Should the carbon tax be repealed during the period, it estimates the value would be 6.53 cents per kWh.
+On May 23, 2014; the Queensland Competition Authority stated the appropriate feed-in tariff for regional Queensland in 2014–15 is 9.07 cents per kWh while the carbon tax was still active.

-In South East Queensland, there will be no regulated feed-in tariff from 30 June 2014 for those not signed up under the 44 cent arrangement.
+In South East Queensland, there will be no regulation feed-in tariff from 30 June 2014 for those not already in under the 44 cent arrangement.
 Instead, the rates will be determined by electricity retailers.

 The Independent Pricing and Regulatory Tribunal’s final determination for the 2013/14 financial year is that a fair and reasonable value for surplus solar electricity exported to the mains grid for systems not covered under the previous Solar Bonus scheme is in the range of 6.6 to 11.2 cents per kilowatt hour (c/kWh).

-IPART’s draft determination for solar feed in tariffs for 2014/15 recommended a retailer contribution of 5.3c/kWh for solar energy exported back into the grid; however some retailers are offering less (and some, more).
+IPART’s determination for solar feed in tariffs for 2014/15 recommended a retailer contribution of 5.3c/kWh for solar energy exported back into the grid; however some retailers are offering less (and some, more).

 Possibly the most famous and successful feed-in tariff arrangements would be those in Germany over the past 22 years.
 In 1991 the German government introduced the Electricity Feed Act, legally regulating the feed-in to the grid of electricity generated from renewable resources such as solar power.
 This Act required utility companies to purchase electricity generated from renewable resources such as domestic solar power systems at set rates (feed-in tariffs).

-The scheme was expanded and enhanced in 2000, and has been responsible for the dramatic growth in Germany’s renewable energy market, particularly the solar photovoltaic industry.
+The scheme went through expansion and enhancement in 2000, and has been responsible for the dramatic growth in Germany’s renewable energy market, particularly the solar photovoltaic industry.
 In the five years from 2000, the quantity of electricity fed into the grid from eligible sources had more than doubled, with a seven-fold increase in installed solar photovoltaic (PV) capacity to over 1,500 MW by the end of 2005.
 By comparison, at the same time Australia had in the order of 7MW of grid-connected solar power, or less than 0.5% of Germany’s capacity.